 The Benefits of Making Charitable Gifts and Bequests from Your IRA

 The IRS also permits taxpayers over age 70 ½ to give up to $100,000 of retirement funds annually directly to charities without realizing any income on the transfer.
+Doing so can satisfy their annual minimum required distribution.
 This provision helps people who don’t itemize their deductions.
 If you do itemize, if you withdraw money from your retirement account and then contribute it to charity, you will have an offsetting deduction for the income you received on your IRA withdrawal.
-But if you don’t itemize, you will have pay tax on the withdrawal without the benefit of the offsetting charitable deduction.
+But if you don’t itemize — and fewer people do today due to the increase in the standard deduction — you will have to pay tax on the withdrawal without the benefit of the offsetting charitable deduction.

-Here are the ground rules to take advantage of this option to do a charitable rollover as authorized pursuant to the PATH Act of 2015:
+Here are the ground rules to take advantage of this option to do a charitable rollover:

 - You have to be over 70 1/2.